EdiNation/OpenEDI-Specification/README.md

 - **Usage**

-Bu default all Schema objects are optional.
+Bu default, all Schema objects are optional.
 To mark a segment/loop as mandatory, use OpenAPI `required` attribute.

 ![Example of EDI usage](https://support.edifabric.com/hc/article_attachments/360019347097/edi-usage.png)
 *Example of EDI usage*